ZKDeep/Hand-Written-Urdu-Character-Recognition-using-DenseNet121/README.md

 # Hand-Written-Urdu-Character-Recognition-using-DenseNet121

-Open the folder with train, valid and test folders with images
+Download the dataset from the Google drive.

+Place the all the folders within the folder where the densenet121.py and arguments.py are placed.

 Run densenet121.py from cmd or spyder IDE